Niema-Lab/PhysioMeter/README.md

 Next day:
 - [ ] Validation for measurement inputs

-- Need clarity / TODO on: Berg Balance Scale, Four Square Step Test
+- Need clarity / TODO on: Berg Balance Scale, Four Square Step Test, Sessions implementation (should we drop the multi + feature and just have multiple sessions, each with max 1 measurement per measurement type?)

 Next week:
 - [ ] Build Calculations page